nuxsmin/sysMonDash/README.md

 ---

-**sysMonDash** is an optimized monitoring dashboard for large environments which have large number of items to monitor by showing those events that requires an special attention.
+**sysMonDash** is an optimized monitoring dashboard for large environments which have a large number of items to monitor by showing those events that requires an special attention.

-The monitoring layer can be performed by any application that uses Nagios core, because the connection between the dashboard and the monitoring system is done by MK livestatus http://mathias-kettner.com/checkmk_livestatus.html, which it's a plugin that retrieves the real time data from Nagios and it's channeled through an UNIX socket.
+The monitoring layer can be performed by any application that uses Nagios core, because the connection between the dashboard and the monitoring system is done by MK livestatus http://mathias-kettner.com/checkmk_livestatus.html, which is a plugin that retrieves the real time data from Nagios and then this is channeled through an UNIX socket.

 The **sysMonDash** key features are: